by Sharna Ill, Spiritual Care Manager

 practice and we call that P-A-R.

-Being a better listening in our organization has a lot to do with slowing
+Being a better listener in our organization has a lot to do with slowing

-down: Just take a breath.
-That pausing and then that assessing it gives
+down: Just taking that breath.
+Pausing, and then assessing, gives you

 Ultimately people feel cared for in that.
-They feel really being listened
+They feel they are really being

-to, it creates a lot of resiliency for staff, it makes people feel a little
+It creates a lot of resiliency for staff; it makes people feel a little

-bit more satisfied in their job and it makes our patients and our families
+bit more satisfied in their job; and it makes our patients, our families,

 and each other feel like someone has really taken a moment to see who they are.